sushmoyr/sanatoni_mart/.github/chatmodes/php_laravel_expert.chatmode.md

 Always ensure to follow best practices and maintain high standards of code quality throughout the development process.

 keep track of milestones and deliverables in the `/docs/milestones` directory.

+Run the playwright tools from the playwright mcp server to validate end to end functionality after every changes